ariel-rios-movile/pdi/sources/objectives/communication.txt

     their current projects.

 **2016-08-11**
-  - Had a meeting with both teams; a lot of data to process.
+  Had a meeting with both teams; a lot of data to process.
 Agreed new meetings next week.
 1 possible problem identified on both of them.

 **2016-08-22**
-  - Went out with Carolina Falcone and talked about work, inner relations, perspectives & points of view.
+  Went out with Carolina Falcone and talked about work, inner relations, perspectives & points of view.

+**2016-08-30**
+  Meet with Franco Maffasanti and talked about current Media problems and how IT could help.
+Leave meeting with following TODOs:

+  #.
+Check for an automatic ROI report tool on BI side.
+Since ROI is the most
+     important KPI for Media team and the must do it manually, it will boost productivity.
+  #.
+Contact Renato Carneiro to know how error reporting flow must be applied
+     for new discrepances found in *dstrategy* tool.
+  #.
+Choose an open source adserver and test it on a development environment.

+**2016-08-31**
+  Product meeting suspended by a GirzUp notification problem; rescheduled to 2016-09-02T11:00.

+**2016-09-01**
+  Comercial meeting suspended by a Sebastian's BlueJeans conference;
+  rescheduled to 2016-09-02T10:00.